MakuwaDev/UW-Projects/Year2/Web Application Development/README.md

 For detailed information on the course content, please refer to the official syllabus (in Polish):
 [Web Application Development - Syllabus](https://usosweb.mimuw.edu.pl/kontroler.php?_action=katalog2/przedmioty/pokazPrzedmiot&kod=1000-214bWWW)

+## ⚠️ Disclaimer

+Although the course is formally divided into five projects, in reality there are only three distinct ones: the first two are independent, while projects 3–5 form a continuous sequence, with each building upon the previous.
+In the latter case all task descriptions will be provided.